DisGroup-Development/disgroupdev.js/README.md

 ---

 ## 📄 | Documentation
-The documentation is still 🚧 work in progress...
+The documentation to this module can be found [here](https://bit.ly/dgdjs-docs)!

 ---